zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Prerequisite

 * The Test Type of *Child Zone* must be "undelegated test".
-* The *Undelegated Data* must include at least one name server name.
+* The *Undelegated Data* must include at least one name server name or else this Method cannot be run.

 ### Test procedure

 1. Get the *Undelegated Data* from the initiation of the test.

-2. If the *Undelegated Data* has no name server names, then output an undefined set and exit these test procedures.

 2. Return the set of name servers, where each unique name server name links to a possibly empty set of its IP addresses taken from the